uperl/Net-Curl-Easy-FFI/README.md

     [https://curl.se/libcurl/c/libcurl-errors.html](https://curl.se/libcurl/c/libcurl-errors.html).
 Note that typically an exception for
     `CURLE_OK` is not normally thrown so you should not see that value in an exception.

+## Net::Swirl::CurlEasy::Exception::CurlCode

+This is an exception that originates in [Net::Swirl::CurlEasy](https://metacpan.org/pod/Net::Swirl::CurlEasy) itself, or from `libcurl` in a way that no `CURLcode` is provided.

+- code

+    This is the string code that classifies the type of exception.
+You can check against these values as they should not change, where as the human readable `strerror` may change in the future without notice.
+Possible values include:

+    - `create-failed`

+        `libcurl` was unable to create an instance.

+    - `internal`

+        An internal error.

 # EXAMPLES

 All of the examples are provided in the `examples` subdirectory of this distribution.